netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ###  Example Modules

 Example modules are not code components.
 The ``<CODE BEGINS>`` convention MUST NOT be used for example modules.
+However, example modules MUST be validated.

 An example module SHOULD be named using the term "example", followed by a hyphen, followed by a descriptive name, e.g., "example-toaster".